Electric Double Layer

 The Gouy-Chapman theory provides a better approximation of reality than does the Helmholtz theory, but it still has limited quantitative application.
 It assumes that ions behave as point charges, which they cannot, and it assumes that there is no physical limits for the ions in their approach to the surface, which is not true.
 Stern, therefore, modified the Gouy-Chapman diffuse double layer.
 His theory states that ions do have finite size, so cannot approach the surface closer than a few nm.
 The first ions of the Gouy-Chapman Diffuse Double Layer are not at the surface, but at some distance d away from the surface.
 This distance will usually be taken as the radius of the ion.
 As a result, the potential and concentration of the diffuse part of the layer is low enough to justify treating the ions as point charges.

-This diagram serves as a visual comparison of the amount of counterions in each the Stearn Layer and the Diffuse Layer of smectite when saturated with the three alkali earth ions, as in the above table.
+This diagram serves as a visual comparison of the amount of counterions in each the Stern Layer and the Diffuse Layer.